apache/druid/docs/content/configuration/auth.md

 When `druid.auth.authorizers` is left empty or unspecified, Druid will create a single AllowAll Authorizer named "allowAll".

-The default value of `druid.auth.escalatedAuthenticator` is "allowAll" to match the default unsecured Authenticator/Authorizer configurations.
+The default value of `druid.escalator.type` is "noop" to match the default unsecured Authenticator/Authorizer configurations.

 ## Authenticator to Authorizer Routing